judycurie/judy/docs/projects/final-project.md

  - if the artificial muscle is a geodesic can be a "tape" (wide), if is not a geodesic curve should be a wire with rotational cross section

- - the artifitial muscle should shrink about 5% (for the flat structure 75-90 angle at joints)
+ - the artificial muscle should shrink about 5% (for the flat structure 75-90 angle at joints)

- - middle cell of the structure moves only vertically during assembly and almost doesnt change the shape between flat (dissamble state) and erected (assemble state) -> possibility to mount one stiff panel
+ - middle cell of the structure moves only vertically during assembly and almost doesn't change the shape between flat (dissemble state) and erected (assemble state) -> possibility to mount one stiff panel

 ## **Week 09**

-As for one-time assembly the kinetic joints might not be necessary and it will be enough to account for the rotation between flat adn fully asssembled state providing adequate tolerances in slots.
+As for one-time assembly the kinetic joints might not be necessary and it will be enough to account for the rotation between flat and fully assembled state providing adequate tolerances in slots.
 However, as the slots are bigger to allow some rotation they also cause the problem of elements sliding from each other in the flat state.

 ![](../images//joints10.jpg)
 ![](../images/final-project/230328-kinetic-joints.jpeg)